RobertMyles/tidyRSS/README.md

 Issues
 ------

-RSS feeds can be finicky things, if you find one that doesn't work with `tidyfeed()`, [let me know](https://github.com/robertmyles/tidyrss/issues).
+RSS & atom XML feeds can be finicky things, if you find one that doesn't work with `tidyfeed()`, [let me know](https://github.com/robertmyles/tidyrss/issues).
 Please include the url of the feed that you are trying.
 Pull requests and general feedback are welcome.
 Many feeds are malformed.
 What this means is that, for a well-formed feed, you'll get back a tidy data frame with information on the feed and the individual items (like blog posts, for example), including content.
 For malformed feeds, it will be less than this, as `tidyfeed()` deletes `NA` columns, where the information wasn't in the feed in the first place.

 Related
 -------